antfu/utils/README.md

 - Fully typed - with TSDocs
 - Type utilities - `Arrayable<T>`, `ElementOf<T>`, etc.

-> This package is designed to be used as `devDependencies` and bundled into your dist.
+> This package is designed to be used as `dependencies` and bundled into your dist.

 ## Sponsors